GiraffeA77/Game-351-P1/README.txt

 - Village

 Process of Installation:
 Step 1.
-Unzip the folder and put the resulting folder somewhere on your computer.
+Unzip the file and put the resulting folder somewhere on your computer.
 Step 2.
 In the Unity hub click Open and from there click add project from disk.
 Step 3.
 Find where you stored the folder, select it then click add project.
 Step 4.
 Open the newly created Unity project.